Kronk12/blockhouse-coding-assessment/README.md

 ### Frontend

-The frontend is developed using React, which offers a component-based architecture that fits well with the dynamic nature of modern web applications.
-The charts are created using a combination of Lightweight Charts by TradingView and Recharts, providing a comprehensive and visually appealing way to display data.
+The frontend is developed using React and Next.js as specified by assignment.
+The charts are created using a combination of Lightweight Charts by TradingView and Chart.js.

 - **Responsive Design**: CSS Grid and Flexbox are used to ensure the application is responsive, adapting to various screen sizes.
 - **Font Customization**: The global font is set to "IBM Plex Mono" for a sleek and modern appearance across the application.